fisharebest/webtrees/README.md

 This transfer wizard is not able to assist with moving media items.
 You will need to set up and move or copy your media configuration and objects separately after the transfer wizard is finished.
-If you use the media firewall in PGV with a directory outside the PGV root, then duplicating the media configuration in **webtrees** to use the same firewall directory should make your media available in **webtrees**.
+If you use the media firewall in PhpGedView with a directory outside the PhpGedView root, then duplicating the media configuration in **webtrees** to use the same firewall directory should make your media available in **webtrees**.